Normality of the Thue--Morse sequence along Piatetski-Shapiro sequences, II: Proof of prp:PS_via_beatty_2

-\end{enumerate} \end{lemma} We prove Proposition~\ref{prp:PS_via_beatty_2}.
+\end{enumerate} \end{lem} We prove \propref{prp:PS_via_beatty_2}.
 For convenience, let $\varphi(n)=0$ for $n\leq 0$ and set $f(n)=n^c$.
 We follow the proof of~\cite[Proposition~1]{S2014}.
 By analogous considerations as given there, we may assume that $K$ is an integer and that $2\leq K\leq N$.

-Define integral partition points $a_i=\ceil{N}+iK$ for $i\geq 0$ and set $M=\max\{i:a_i+L\leq 2N\}$.
+Define integral partition points $a_i=\ceil{N}+iK$ for $i\geq 0$ and set $M=\max\{i:a_i+L-1\leq 2N\}$.
 The integer $M$ satisfies the estimate $KM\leq N$.
 We have the decomposition

 Let $\alpha\in\dR$.
-Then by the triangle inequality and the relation $a_{i+1}-a_i=K$ we have for $i<L$
+Then by the triangle inequality and the relation $a_{i+1}-a_i=K$ we have for $i<M$

 where

 We integrate both sides of ~\eqref{eqn:elementary_split} in the variable $\alpha$ from $f'(a_i)$ to $f'(a_{i+1})$, divide by the length of the integration range, and take the sum over $i$ from $0$ to $M-1$, which yields